uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

             <li>Do understand why you are collecting this information.</li>
             <li>Do provide examples.
 Many people may not be familiar with the concept of preferred pronouns.</li>
             <li>Do provide an open text field.
 Language is evolving and forced choice can make a user feel as though they need to fit themselves into a group determined by the form designer.</li>
-            <li>Do allow both upper and lowercase letters throughout each field.</li>
+            <li>Do support a rich array of diacritics, accents, and alternative characters.
+Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, and blank spaces in each field.</li>
             <li>Do support long text fields for each name.
 Allow users to enter up to 128 characters per field.
 You may choose not to display an empty field of that length.</li>
             <li>Do be prepared for a complex answer.</li>